-What is Divorce?
+What is divorce?

-Effects of Divorce
+Effects of divorce

-Ground for Divorce in the UK
+Ground for divorce in the UK

 In England and Wales, you can only file for divorce if you have been married to your spouse for at least one year.
 There is only one ground for divorce, which is the irretrievable breakdown of a marriage.
 This ground is established by invoking and proving one or more of these facts:

-This provision can cover grave reasons such as physical or verbal abuse to milder yet intolerable reasons such as poor hygiene and too much time spent on a career.
+This fact covers all kinds of behaviour as long as you can prove you find it unbearable to live with your spouse any longer.
+It can cover grave reasons such as physical or verbal abuse and milder yet intolerable reasons such as poor hygiene and too much time spent on a career.